starksm64/RaspberryPiBeaconParser/data/README.md

 * testWriteJson.json - A json represention of the beanEvents.ser objects.

 ### TwoScannersRun#1-2015-03-02.json.gz
-This file contains 18064 beacons events over the course of about 9 minutes.
+This file contains 18064 beacon events over the course of about 9 minutes.
 The events were gathered by two scanners identified by the scannerIDs of "Room201" and "Room202".
 There are four active beacons.
 Beacon 1 with uuid,major,minor of {DAF246CE836311E4B116123B93F75CBA,14,1} was the beacon that moved around.
 It first started nearest to Room201, then travelled to near Room202 where it sat for a couple of minutes, and then left Room202 to outside any scanner range for a couple of minutes, then travelled back to Room202 and ended back in Room201.

 Beacon 2 {DAF246CE836311E4B116123B93F75CBA,18,2} remained in Room201 and thus closest to that scanner the entire time.